ShailendraMandal03/GazeControl-Desktop/README.md

 # GazeControl-Desktop
-👁️ Gaze-Based Interaction and Visualization using Tobii Eye Tracker 5 and Tobii Ghost This project uses Tobii Eye Tracker 5 along with Tobii Ghost (for green bubble overlay visualization) to detect and interact with desktop elements using eye gaze.
+This project uses **Tobii Eye Tracker 5** along with **Tobii Ghost** (for green bubble overlay visualization) to detect and interact with desktop elements using eye gaze.
 The system tracks eye movements, identifies fixations and saccades, and triggers clicks (single/double) based on gaze hold.
-A green circle (from Tobii Ghost) is used as the visual indicator of the user’s gaze point.
+A green circle (from Tobii Ghost) is used as the visual indicator of the user's gaze point.

- ** 📌 Features**
+ ## 📌 Features

-    •	Tracks real-time gaze using a green bubble overlay.
+- Tracks real-time gaze using a green bubble overlay.
-    •	Clicks on desktop icons or items by holding gaze.
+- Clicks on desktop icons or items by holding gaze.
-    •	Double-click support to open files/folders.
+- Double-click support to open files/folders.
-    •	Detects fixations and saccades.
+- Detects fixations and saccades.
-    •	Visualizes gaze path (scanpath) with matplotlib.
+- Visualizes gaze path (scanpath) with matplotlib.
-    •	Non-intrusive – clicks without moving mouse cursor.
+- Non-intrusive – clicks without moving mouse cursor.

 ________________________________________
 🔧** Hardware and Software Requirements**
 💠 **Hardware**